Brett Deubner: Collaborations

 He has collaborated with leading conductors as Perry So, Anne Manson, Lucas Richman, Patricio Aizaga, David Lockington, Oliver Weder and Rossen Milanov.

 As a chamber music collaborator, Deubner has performed with violinists Pinchas Zukerman, Timothy Fain, Gregory Fulkerson, Stefan Milenkovich and Dimitry Sitkovetsky, the Tokyo Quartet, Claremont Trio, the Vermeer Quartet; pianists Joseph Kalichstein, Jeffrey Swann and Robert Koenig; cellists Wendy Warner and Sarah Sant’Ambrogio; clarinetists Guy Deplus and Alexander Fiterstein; flutists Carol Wincenc and Ransom Wilson; New York Philharmonic former principal oboist Joseph Robinson and Dallas Symphony principal oboist Erin Hannigan.

 During 2017, Deubner will record and premiere Grammy-award-winning composer Richard Danielpour’s viola concerto being specifically written for him.

 Social accomplishments

 Deubner instructs young violists on the faculty at the Aaron Copland School of Music at Queens College in New York.

 Besides, he is the Artistic Director of the concert series Music and More serving the NYC metropolitan area; he also serves as the faculty of the Round Top Festival Institute in Texas and the Gramado in Concert International Music Festival in Brazil.

 Deubner provides master clinics in the USA and abroad.

 Private life

-Deubner lives in Glen Ridge, New Jersey, with his wife and four children.
+Deubner lives in Glen Ridge, New Jersey, with his four children.